jbiatek/BSGRulebook/dynamic.md

 ### Titles

-Titles can only be held by human players. <span class="cylonleader">Cylon Leaders cannot hold titles even while Infiltrating.</span> When a human is revealed to be a Cylon, the first player in the line of succession for that title claims it.
+Titles can only be held by human players. <span class="cylonleader">Cylon Leaders cannot hold titles even while Infiltrating.</span> When a human is revealed to be a Cylon, the first player in the [line of succession](#lines-of-succession) for that title claims it.

-The lines of succession are *not* applied automatically.
-Players do not gain titles solely because they are highest in the line of succession.
-When a player holds a title, they keep it until they are instructed to give it to someone else.

 #### President
 The President controls the hand of Quorum cards on behalf of the fleet and has to make choices on Crisis Cards.